kogakure/website-gatsby-stefanimhoff.de/content/posts/2020/tools-i-use-for-note-taking/index.md

 ### iA Writer

-I decided that everything I write will be a note from now on.
-Even my outline notes or articles are written as notes.
-This makes a lot of sense, as the main benefits of the Zettelkasten method are the connection of different notes into a new work (article, book, blog post).
 I like writing long text with iA Writer, because of its minimalistic interface, focus mode, and nice features to write better texts.
 I found an easy way of editing any Markdown note on-demand from DEVONthink or Obsidian in [iA Writer] and save the changes back.
 Both tools allow setting shortcuts to open a file with its default application which is for me iA Writer for Markdown files.

 ### GitHub